Artis Dental Centre

 Intrinsic

 Intrinsic stains occur beneath the surface of the tooth and occur when stain-causing particles are able to work their way through the outer layer of your tooth and accumulate within the enamel.
 Intrinsic tooth stains are more difficult to remove then extrinsic stains, but they can be treated.
-Intrinsic stains typically require either in-office whitening solutions provided by your dentist or by using some at home whitening products such as tray based products or whitening strips.
+Intrinsic stains typically require either in-office whitening solutions provided by your dentist in New Westminster or by using some at home whitening products such as tray based products or whitening strips.

 Age-related